muydanny/backend-curriculum-site/module2/lessons/cookies_sessions_in_rails.md

 ## Sessions

 As you learned during your exploration, sessions can be stored either on the server or client side.
 Rails will default to storing session information on the client side, similar to cookies.
-Think about what we know about cookies - what are some advantages and disadvanteges to client-side storage?
+Think about what we know about cookies - what are some advantages and disadvantages to client-side storage?

 One major advantage of client-side session storage is speed.
 Rather than having to make database calls to get session information for a particular user, storing that information on the cookie means it is much quicker to access.